webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Policy and Policy Definition**
   - **Policy**
     - express how the environment is governed for all users at a specified scope regardless of any RBAC assignments.
-    - Policy is a default allow mechanism with an explicit deny system.
+    - Policy is **default allow**, and you must **explicit deny**.
     - create, assign, and manage policies to control or audit your resources.
-    - enforce rules and ensure compliance with corporate standards and service level agreements.
+    - audit and enforce rules and ensure compliance with corporate standards and service level agreements.
     - **enforcement and compliance, scaling, and remediation**.
   - **Policy Definition**
     - **JSON format**.
 Express condition to evaluate and actions to perform when condition is met.
     - enforce different rules and effects over your resources, so those resources stay compliant with your IT governance standards.
+    - e.g. cannot deploy VM if it has an exposed public IP address.
   - individual resources, resource groups, subscriptions can be exempted from policy.
-    - e.g. cannot deploy VM if it has an exposed public IP address.
 - **Initiative Definition**
   - A **group of related policies** joined logically to accomplish a common goal is called an **Azure initiative**.
   - help you track one or more policy definition compliance state.